MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-non-native-vlan.md

 Here are required naming conventions for the virtual network adapter used for the management traffic:

-Format for the management virtual network adapter name: `"vManagement($Intentname)"`
+Format for the management virtual network adapter name: `"vManagement($IntentName)"`

 where:

 - The name is case-sensitive.

-- `$Intentname` inside the parenthesis must match the string that you used for the virtual switch.
+- `$IntentName` inside the parenthesis must match the string that you used for the virtual switch.

 **Example:** The following example shows how to update the name of the management virtual network adapter: